PythonFOAM: In-situ data analyses with OpenFOAM and Python

-While these frameworks remove the limitations of neural network development in C++ or Fortran, and also allows for the utilization of a wider choice of data analysis functions, the user is limited to data-driven analyses in TensorFlow alone.
-Another framework, PAR-RL, has been developed along the same lines to allow for deep reinforcement learning integration with OpenFOAM \cite{pawar2021distributed} but relies on a filesystem-based information exchange between the reinforcement learning agent and the numerical simulation being controlled.
-Therefore, in this project, we seek to develop an interoperability framework between open-source C++ based multiphysics codes and arbitrary data science tools.
+While these tools have removed the limitations of neural network development in C++ or Fortran, and also allows for the utilization of a wider choice of data analysis functions, the user is limited to data-driven analyses in TensorFlow alone.
+Another example, PAR-RL, has been developed along the same lines to allow for deep reinforcement learning integration with OpenFOAM \cite{pawar2021distributed} but relies on a filesystem-based information exchange between the reinforcement learning agent and the numerical simulation being controlled.
+Therefore, in this project, we demonstrate the usage of the Python/C++ interoperability for tighter integration of data-science and computational fluid dynamics capabilities.